hansbrough/browseCommitsByProject/README.md

 * constrain height of page container and force nav / body to scroll
 * bigger select target for repo links. better styling on select
 * run a transpiler to port es6 syntax to older browsers
+* pagination through repos. currently 1 request is made for first 100 results.